formalsec/explode-js/bench/README.md

 ```

 **Basic Testing.**
-To ensure that the image is loaded correctly and that the tool is functioning as expected, run Explode.js on the running example using the following commands:
+To ensure that the image is loaded correctly and that the tool is functioning as expected, execute Explode.js on the running example using the following commands:

 ```sh
 $ docker run --rm -it explode-js:latest bash